 - Higher efficiency → Data labeling allows machine learning systems to be better trained, which makes them more efficient in recognizing objects, words, sentiment, intent, etc.

 - A higher degree of precision → Correct data labeling leads to more accurate data to train an algorithm.
-And this will lead to a higher degree of data extraction accuracy in the future.
+This will lead to a higher degree of data extraction accuracy in the future.

 - Reduced amount of human intervention → The better the data annotation, the better the output of the AI model.
 Accurate output of the algorithm means that less human intervention is needed, which reduces costs and saves time.